ESearcy/PVE-AI-Drones-Drone-Conquest/README.md

 Needed Blocks

-#Piston# - any number of pistons with this name will expand and retract when a new build job comes in
-#Welder# - all welders turn on when build job starts
-#Projector# - all projectors turn on when build job starts
-#Grinder# - all grinders turn on for last 30 seconds of build job
+-#Piston# - any number of pistons with this name will expand and retract when a new build job comes in -#Welder# - all welders turn on when build job starts -#Projector# - all projectors turn on when build job starts -#Grinder# - all grinders turn on for last 30 seconds of build job
 ===---Player Drone Information: How To Use Them---===
 //todo Create how to video for onlining a personalized defense Drone